-Our favorite was Raohe Street Night Market as the food scene there was quite a bit more enticing than at Tonghua.
+We thought the best night market in Taipei was the Raohe Street Night Market as the food scene there was pretty incredible (check out these 5 Michelin-recommended eats in Raohe Night Market).
 And although it seemed a bit more touristy, we found prices to be totally reasonable.
 If you’re looking for clothing or souvenirs, this is a great place to get them as well.

 Tonghua Night Market is also an interesting night market to visit in the Da’an District (one of the best Taipei neighborhoods to stay in).
 Tonghua is very local so don’t expect to see many foreigners here.
 It can also be rather difficult to figure out what food to order as the food options are confusing and not very appealing.